 By Rachel Metz

 While confirmed COVID-19 cases among children are less common than among adults, thousands of children and youth have still contracted the disease.
 Of course, children and youth are also impacted when a parent, family member, teacher, or other caring adult gets sick.
-Their family’s economic security and their educational opportunities are also being threatened by the pandemic.
+And their family’s economic security and their educational opportunities are also being threatened by the pandemic.

 Early Care & Education Access: In spring 2020 the Center for American Progress estimated that DC may permanently lose more than 20% of child care slots (6,500) due to the pandemic without more dedicated public funding for early learning.
 As of November 2020 two-thirds of these early learning programs had reopened, but DC families are not re-enrolling children at pre-COVID rates: fewer than one-third of programs reported being fully enrolled.
 Reduced revenues coupled with increased costs due to the pandemic have resulted in financial strain for child care providers.